 We offer a range of residencies to visual artists in terms of funding, duration, and season.
 Residents are encouraged to share their work through workshops, slide presentations, demonstrations, and exhibitions.
 Artists selected for this program are at all stages in their careers in painting and drawing, printmaking, ceramics, digital arts, and crafts.

-Residents will be chosen based on the merit of work, readiness to engage with and benefit from the residency experience at Nantucket AIR, and the potential to develop creative practice that impacts our island community and beyond.
+Residents will be chosen based on the merit of work, readiness to engage with and benefit from the residency experience at Nantucket AIR, and the potential to develop creative practice that benefits our island community and beyond.
 Fully funded residencies will be awarded to artists who exemplify creative excellence according to the specific focuses.

 Residents stay in the AAN’s bright, spacious studio apartment located in our Visual Art Center (VAC) on 24 Amelia Drive.
 This apartment is fully furnished with a dining area, living area, kitchen, full bed, and attached private bathroom.
 Residents also are provided with a private studio with tables and chairs, easels, glass topped rolling carts, a large sink, and cleaning supplies.
 (Our printmaking and ceramic studios are available for resident use, but personal use must not conflict with regular classes, so please make sure we can meet your studio needs.)

 The VAC is located in the center of the island and is convenient to all services.
 Although we have great bike paths and public transportation, in the colder months residents may choose to ferry a car over, especially if traveling with extensive supplies.